zawan1997/dllworkshop/README.md

 git checkout master <to go into master and to make it default>
 git merge develop <to update master with things from develop>
 git push -u origin master <push to remote master>

+if did work in master then now want to pull to develop git checkout develop git merge master git push -u origin develop